adriannafowler/wet-your-plants/journals/adrianna_fowler.md

 DEC 5, 2023
     - refactored plant_detail, used black to format api, worked on removing unused imports
     - updated linter in gitlab-ci to use black instead of flake8
-    - fixed requirements.txt to include only libraries that are being used

 DEC 6, 2023
     - adjusted seed data
     - updated inventory router
+    - fixed requirements.txt to include only libraries that are being used
-    -
+    - updated env files
+    - started process of moving front end api call (get plant species) to the      backend using a .env file for our api keys for best practice

 DEC 7, 2023
+    - finished moving front end api call for plant species, working, this effects add a plant form and edit a plant form
+    - added styling to greenhouse.jsx
+    - formatted api with black
+    - started deployment process
+    - added env variables to gitlab CI/CD settings
+    - edited docker-compose yaml

 DEC 8, 2023
+    -

+DEC 11, 2023
+    -